 - Available to those aged 18 and over.

 - Only one account per customer either in single or joint names.

 - The minimum opening balance is £100.

 - The maximum balance is £50,000.

-- This account can be opened in branch or online.
+- This account can be opened and operated in branch, via the post or online.

 - Can I withdraw money?

 - 35 days' notice is required for all withdrawals; there is no option to withdraw early with a penalty.
 Once notice has been given, withdrawals can be made: